Shopify/theme-check/docs/checks/app_block_valid_tags.md

-# Reject Invalid Tags for Theme App Extension Blocks (`AppBlockValidTags`)
+# Reject Forbidden Tags from Theme App Extension Blocks (`AppBlockValidTags`)

-This rule exists to prevent theme app extension blocks from containing certain tags in their liquid code.
+This rule exists to prevent theme app extension blocks from containing forbidden tags in their liquid code.

 ## Check Details